Perfect Pairings & Recipes for

 To understand how flavour notes harmonise, we analysed more than 50,000 popular ingredient combinations.
 By exploring these pairings, we identified specific flavour notes that frequently occur together, indicating they share a harmonious relationship.

-The Flavours That Harmonise With Cinnamon Notes
+The Flavours That Harmonise With Caramel Notes

 Strength of Association Between Flavours